Rishinroy2000/Supply-Chain-Management-Dashboards/README.md

 ## ⭐ How to Use

 1. Clone or download the repository
-2. Open the `.pbix` file in Power BI Desktop
+2. Open the `.pbix` file in Power BI Desktop to explore dashboards
-3. Explore dashboards and SQL queries
+3. Use slicers and filters to analyze specific trends
-4. Use slicers and filters to analyze specific trends
+4. Open the `.sql` file in a SQL tool to run the SQL queries